 Recommended: Bonds or CDs: Which Is Smarter for Your Money?

 Wondering how and when to redeem a savings bond?
 These bonds earn interest for 30 years, but you can withdraw penalty-free after five years.

-For electronic bonds, log into your TreasuryDirect account, click on “confirm redemption,” and follow the instructions to deposit the amount to a linked checking or savings account.
+• For electronic bonds, log into your TreasuryDirect account, click on “confirm redemption,” and follow the instructions to deposit the amount to a linked checking or savings account.
 You will likely get the money within two business days.

-If you inherited or found an old U.S. Savings Bond, you can redeem savings bonds through the Treasury Retail Securities Services.
+• If you inherited or found an old U.S. Savings Bond, you may be able to redeem savings bonds through the TreasuryDirect portal or via Treasury Retail Securities Services.

-U.S. Savings Bonds are one of the safest ways to invest for the future and show your patriotism.
+U.S. Savings Bonds can be one of the safest ways to invest for the future and show your patriotism.
 These bonds can be especially great gifts for minors.
 But they can also add a risk-free guaranteed return to your portfolio.
 While the interest rates are typically low, for some investors, knowing that the money is being securely held for a couple of decades can really enhance their peace of mind.

 Photo credit: iStock/AlexSecret

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.